Essential Properties Realty Trust (NYSE:EPRT) Issues FY 2021 Earnings Guidance

-Several equities research analysts have recently weighed in on EPRT shares.
-Truist increased their price objective on shares of Essential Properties Realty Trust from $28.00 to $32.00 and gave the stock a buy rating in a research report on Monday, August 16th.
+A number of research firms recently weighed in on EPRT.
+Wolfe Research began coverage on shares of Essential Properties Realty Trust in a research note on Monday, June 14th.
+They set an outperform rating and a $36.00 price target for the company.
+Zacks Investment Research raised shares of Essential Properties Realty Trust from a hold rating to a buy rating and set a $34.00 target price for the company in a research note on Monday, August 9th.
+Truist Securities upped their target price on shares of Essential Properties Realty Trust from $28.00 to $32.00 and gave the company a buy rating in a research note on Monday, August 16th.
+Mizuho upped their target price on shares of Essential Properties Realty Trust from $29.00 to $35.00 and gave the company a buy rating in a research note on Tuesday, August 24th.
+Finally, Truist upped their target price on shares of Essential Properties Realty Trust from $28.00 to $32.00 and gave the company a buy rating in a research note on Monday, August 16th.
 They noted that the move was a valuation call.
-Mizuho boosted their price objective on shares of Essential Properties Realty Trust from $29.00 to $35.00 and gave the stock a buy rating in a report on Tuesday, August 24th.
-Truist Securities upped their price target on shares of Essential Properties Realty Trust from $28.00 to $32.00 and gave the company a buy rating in a report on Monday, August 16th.
-Wolfe Research initiated coverage on shares of Essential Properties Realty Trust in a research report on Monday, June 14th.
-They set an outperform rating and a $36.00 price objective on the stock.
-Finally, TheStreet upgraded shares of Essential Properties Realty Trust from a c rating to a b rating in a research note on Monday, June 21st.
-Nine investment analysts have rated the stock with a buy rating, According to MarketBeat, the stock presently has a consensus rating of Buy and a consensus price target of $30.06.
+Nine analysts have rated the stock with a buy rating, According to data from MarketBeat, the company presently has a consensus rating of Buy and an average price target of $30.06.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, October 14th.
-Shareholders of record on Thursday, September 30th will be issued a $0.25 dividend.
-This represents a $1.00 annualized dividend and a yield of 3.25%.
-The ex-dividend date of this dividend is Wednesday, September 29th.
-Essential Properties Realty Trust’s payout ratio is currently 90.09%.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, October 14th.
+Investors of record on Thursday, September 30th will be issued a dividend of $0.25 per share.
+This represents a $1.00 annualized dividend and a yield of 3.44%.
+The ex-dividend date is Wednesday, September 29th.
+Essential Properties Realty Trust’s payout ratio is 90.09%.

-An institutional investor recently raised its position in Essential Properties Realty Trust stock.
-Morgan Stanley grew its holdings in Essential Properties Realty Trust, Inc. (NYSE:EPRT) by 11.7% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 473,019 shares of the company’s stock after buying an additional 49,386 shares during the quarter.
-Morgan Stanley owned about 0.40% of Essential Properties Realty Trust worth $12,790,000 at the end of the most recent quarter.
+A hedge fund recently raised its stake in Essential Properties Realty Trust stock.
+Morgan Stanley raised its position in Essential Properties Realty Trust, Inc. (NYSE:EPRT) by 11.7% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 473,019 shares of the company’s stock after acquiring an additional 49,386 shares during the quarter.
+Morgan Stanley owned approximately 0.40% of Essential Properties Realty Trust worth $12,790,000 at the end of the most recent reporting period.

 Essential Properties Realty Trust, Inc engages in the acquisition, ownership, and management of single-tenant properties that are net leased on a long-term basis to middle-market companies, which operates service-oriented or experience-based businesses.
 Its portfolio includes the following: Captain D’s, Art Van Furniture, Mister Car Wash, Zips Car Wash, AMC Theaters, Perkins, 84 Lumber, Mirabito, Ruby Tuesday and White Oak Station.